CONP-PCNO/conp-dataset/tests/README.md

 This test goes through the process of downloading files from a dataset to valid its validity.
 That is, the test case executes those steps:

-1. Authenicate the dataset (see [Authenticated Dataset](#authenticated-dataset) section).
+1. Authenticate the dataset (see [Authenticated Dataset](#authenticated-dataset) section).
 1. (**Travis specific**) Remove files using FTP due to issue on travis; more detail [here](https://blog.travis-ci.com/2018-07-23-the-tale-of-ftp-at-travis-ci).
-1. Select a k files, with samllest size, from a sample of n files.
+1. Select a k files, with smallest size, from a sample of n files.
 This aims at saving computing resources (see [Timeout](#timeout) and [Size of Annexed File](#size-of-annexed-file) sections).
-1. Use `datalad get` to download each of the k files formt the sample.
+1. Use `datalad get` to download each of the k files form the sample.

 #### Files integrity

-Downloading every files in a dataset to assure the proper functioning of a dataset would be rather unpractical, however, verifying the integrity of files is more rational approach.
+Downloading every file in a dataset to assure the proper functioning of a dataset would be rather unpractical, however, verifying the integrity of files is more rational approach.
 This test uses `git annex fsck` to verify the integrity of files.
 If any file is not validated then the test fails.

 #### Saving test results **(Post Test)**

-Once every tests are done, the test suite saves the test results in two location: the CircleCi dashboard and as a CircleCI artifact.
+Once every test are done, the test suite saves the test results in two locations: the CircleCI dashboard and as a CircleCI artifact.
 This allows to easily see which test fails.

 ### Monitoring